 CHARLES CLARK – Gardnerian High Priest and child of The Wica

 This is my story about the life of a Gardnerian High Priest and Elder who became my mentor.
 Many of you may have never heard of him – and indeed whilst he was alive he preferred to stay in the background.
-He, sadly, is no longer with us, and I feel that his part in the early Gardnerian movement is worth telling.
-He was actively involved in the Craft for about 20 years, starting in the mid 1950’s.
+He sadly, is no longer with us, and I feel that his part in the early Gardnerian movement is worth telling.
+He was involved in the Craft for over 40 years, starting in the mid 1950’s.
 Knowing him afforded me a rather unique insight into how things were in the beginning of what has now become such a popular spiritual path.